Sir Walter Scott 1st Baronet

 In a building on this site Sir Walter Scott Bt. was entertained by the Galashiels Manufacturers Corporation after receiveing his Baronetcy at the hands of his sovereign George IV

-Bank Close, Galashiels, United Kingdom where he was entertained
+Bank Close, Galashiels, United Kingdom where they was entertained

 Sir Walter Scott frequently visited this house June-July 1827 then occupied by his son in law Lockhart and his family.

-37 Bellfield Street, Portobello, Edinburgh, United Kingdom where he visited
+37 Bellfield Street, Portobello, Edinburgh, United Kingdom where they visited

 The Old Rosslyn Inn (circa 1660-1866).
 Among the distinguished visitors were King Edward VII when Prince of Wales, Dr Samuel Johnson and James Boswell, Robert Burns and Alexander Naysmith, Sir Walter Scott, and William and Dorothy Wordsworth.

-Chapel Loan, Roslin, United Kingdom where he visited
+Chapel Loan, Roslin, United Kingdom where they visited

 In this building from 1803 to 1832 Sir Walter Scott as Sheriff of Selkirkshire administered justice